wagtail/wagtail/docs/reference/pages/editing_api.rst

     Use of FieldRowPanel particularly helps reduce the "snow-blindness" effect of seeing so many fields on the page, for complex models.
 It also improves the perceived association between fields of a similar nature.
 For example if you created a model representing an "Event" which had a starting date and ending date, it may be intuitive to find the start and end date on the same "row".

-    FieldRowPanel should be used in combination with ``col*`` classnames added to each of the child Panels of the FieldRowPanel.
-The Wagtail editing interface is layed out using a grid system, in which the maximum width of the editor is 12 columns wide.
+    FieldRowPanel should be used in combination with ``col*`` class names added to each of the child Panels of the FieldRowPanel.
+The Wagtail editing interface is laid out using a grid system, in which the maximum width of the editor is 12 columns wide.
 Classes ``col1``-``col12`` can be applied to each child of a FieldRowPanel.
 The class ``col3`` will ensure that field appears 3 columns wide or a quarter the width. ``col4`` would cause the field to be 4 columns wide, or a third the width.

     .. attribute:: FieldRowPanel.children